-In this work, we approach this problem through NN-based inference applied directly on the map domain.
-One of the benefits of this method is that it does not require an analytical model of the data but, instead, relies solely on using simulations to train a regression model.
-In particular, we use the \nnhealpix{} algorithm to build our NN models, allowing the application of convolutional layers on the sphere.
-We consider several setups to train and validate CNNs on multiple sets of simulations, before applying them to \planck{} data.
-We adopt the moments loss function of \cite{Jeffrey:2020itg} to learn the mean and standard deviation of the marginal posterior on $\tau$ inferred from Stokes $Q$ and $U$ maps pixelized on a grid at $\nside=16$ ($\sim 4^\circ$).
-To find the best training method, we start from simulations of a single frequency channel of CMB with coadded Gaussian correlated noise and, step by step, move to more complex setups that involve two frequency channels containing CMB, noise and systematic effects.
-We compare the results obtained with NNs with the ones from a standard Bayesian method that applies the HL likelihood to $EE$ cross-spectra.
+In this work, we approached this problem through NN-based inference applied directly on the map domain.
+One of the benefits of this method is that it does not require an analytical model of the data but, instead, relies solely on simulations to train a regression model.
+In particular, we used the \nnhealpix{} algorithm to build our NN models, allowing the application of convolutional layers on the sphere.
+We considered several setups to train and validate CNNs on multiple sets of simulations, before applying them to \planck{} data.
+We adopted the moments loss function \citep{Jeffrey:2020itg} to learn the mean and standard deviation of the marginal posterior on $\tau$ inferred from Stokes $Q$ and $U$ maps pixelized on a grid at $\nside=16$ ($\sim 4^\circ$).
+To find the best training method, we started from simulations of a single frequency channel of CMB with coadded Gaussian correlated noise and, step by step, moved to more complex setups that involved two frequency channels containing CMB, noise, and systematic effects.
+We compared the results obtained with NNs with the ones from a standard Bayesian method that applies the HL likelihood to $EE$ cross-spectra.
 Our main results and conclusions from the analysis applied to simulations are the following: